 The why will be a part of the moral or message of the story.
 It may also encompass a belief.
-The why should also always include an emotional conclusion.
-The why may also fit as a first step in your storytelling, but you may wish to keep it within your mind, as you don’t want to give away the conclusion to your client before you’ve told them the story!
+Why should also always include an emotional conclusion?
+The why may also fit as the first step in your storytelling, but you may wish to keep it within your mind, as you don’t want to give away the conclusion to your client before you’ve told them the story!

-The why should also be a message that you can leave with your client.
+Then why should it also be a message that you can leave with your client?
 It will be a part of why should they care?
 Perhaps you’re selling them a product that you’re trying to make them care about.
-Perhaps in the past you sold a product to a client, who then experienced a great turnaround in their health.
+Perhaps in the past, you sold a product to a client, who then experienced a great turnaround in their health.
 Your story needs to contain a higher message.
-It should also give a mission to a person, so that they can identify with it and follow it.
+It should also give a mission to a person so that they can identify with it and follow it.

 How to Use Storytelling for Your Own Business

 By now you should have gained an understanding of how you’re going to incorporate the products you sell into the plotline of your storytelling.
 Remember your number one goal—to make money!
 You want to influence your client to change by changing their thoughts, their behaviors and their point of view.
 Together, this will empower them to act.

 How to Write Your Own Story for Business